GenericMage/CoinClash/Type-A/Documentation/CCLiquidityTemplateDocs.md

 # CCLiquidityTemplate Documentation

 ## Overview
 The `CCLiquidityTemplate`, implemented in Solidity (^0.8.2), is part of a decentralized trading platform, managing liquidity deposits, withdrawals, and fee claims.
 It inherits `ReentrancyGuard` for security and uses `SafeERC20` for token operations, integrating with `ICCAgent` and `ITokenRegistry` for global updates and synchronization.
-State variables are private, accessed via view functions with unique names, and amounts are normalized to 1e18 for precision across token decimals.
+State variables are public, accessed via view functions with unique names, and amounts are normalized to 1e18 for precision across token decimals.
 The contract avoids reserved keywords, uses explicit casting, and ensures graceful degradation.

 **SPDX License**: BSL 1.1 - Peng Protocol 2025

-**Version**: 0.0.1 (Updated 2025-07-25)
+**Version**: 0.0.2 (Updated 2025-07-26)

 ### State Variables
 - **`routersSet`**: `bool public` - Tracks if routers are set, prevents re-setting.